Take advantage of your equity to finance investments, home improvements or even a much-deserved holiday.

 There are several benefits to using a home equity loan to access the equity of a property.
 It is easier to be approved for a home equity loan than it is to get a line of credit because the funds are received in a lump sum and the lender immediately starts receiving a set amount of monthly interest payments.
 On a line of credit loan, the lender does not receive any interest payments until the borrower starts to use the funds, and even then, it's not uncommon to find that all the funds are not used at once.
 In this situation, it's a good idea to open an offset account attached to the mortgage to save the interest and make it easier to organise and budget the funds wisely.

 When borrowers put the lump sum amount into an offsetting account, they are avoiding having to pay interest and the lenders are not making money.
 Since this isn't in the best interest of the lenders, many restrict the amount of equity that can be borrowed to 20% of the available amount.
 Some lenders will also ask for proof of how the money will be used, requesting copies of renovation or investment plans.
-To protect their own interests, lenders are changing their policies so that borrowers must use the money they are lent instead of having a lump sum of money sitting in an account for future use.
+To protect their own interests, lenders are changing their policies so that borrowers must use the money they have borrowed instead of having a lump sum of money sitting in an account for future use.

 Another way to use a home equity loan to access equity is to use it to top up the mortgage.
 If a homeowner has a $300,000 mortgage and $250,000 worth of equity, the value of the loan can be increased by 80 of the equity value, or $200,000.

 How to Apply for a Line of Credit